shalanah/mia-events/README.md

 ## Areas of future improvement

+- Browser testing / fallbacks - would suggest using Chrome or Firefox.
+Used a lot of modern CSS (for fun).
 - Hook up to a db for persistance.
-All of the data is local for now and only held in your session.
+All of the data is only held in your session.
-- Mobile / responsive adjustments especially on form
+- More mobile / responsive adjustments
 - Tweaks to form visuals especially upload image area
 - Show live view of event then allow to edit
-- Handle times not just dates (in UI but haven't hooked up yet)
+- Handle times not just dates.
+Add to UI but haven't hooked up yet.
 - Warn user before deleting or leaving an unsaved modal
 - Form validations + warnings ie: empty field